 Conclusion

-The key insight from this project: researchers don't hate analysis—they hate the mechanical labor that precedes it.
+Researchers don't hate analysis.
+They hate the mechanical labor that precedes it.
 Atomizing transcripts and retrieving evidence are tasks that demand attention but not expertise.
-By automating the mechanical work and keeping researchers in control of the interpretive work, Cursor Research transforms qualitative analysis from an endurance test into a focused, confident practice.
+Automating that work, while keeping researchers in control of every interpretive decision, transforms qualitative analysis from an endurance test into something closer to the actual job.

 Skills & Methods Demonstrated